 The Mississauga Food Bank (formerly Foodpath) was founded by Streetsville United Church, Solel Congregation, and the Baha’i Community of Mississauga, Ontario.
-It opened its doors in April 1986 as a community project in response to a 1985 Peel Social Services study.
+It became incorporated in March 1986 and opened its doors the following month as a community project in response to a 1985 Peel Social Services study.

-Today, The Mississauga Food Bank annually distributes over 1.95 million pounds of donated food through its growing network of food programs.
+Today, The Mississauga Food Bank provides food for 2.2 million meals each year through its network of member agencies.

 The Mississauga Food Bank is a proud member of the Ontario Association of Food Banks and an affiliate member of Food Banks Canada.